max-ionov/max-ionov.github.io/teaching.md

 Teaching
 ========

-I hold a lecturer position at <a target="_blank" href="http://www.msu.ru/en/">Moscow State University</a>, and also I occasionally teach courses at
+I previously held a lecturer position at <a target="_blank" href="http://www.msu.ru/en/">Moscow State University</a>, and occasionally taught courses at
 <a target="_blank" href="http://www.uni-frankfurt.de/">Goethe University Frankfurt</a>, and
 <a target="_blank" href="https://www.hse.ru/en/">National Research University Higher School of Economics</a>.